kishansonagra07/react-slack-clone/README.md

 npm run start
 ```

-Browse to http://localhost:3000, create the room chat with colleagues.
+Browse to http://localhost:3000, create the room and chat with colleagues.